 (But that’s a lot of letters, so ‘Ava’ or ‘af’ is just fine!” )

-I am an undergraduate senior and first-year graduate student at Loyola University Chicago, where I am concurrently pursuing my BA Advertising and MS Global Strategic Communication.
+I am a second-year graduate student at Loyola University Chicago, where I am pursuing my MS Global Strategic Communication.

 In addition to my studies, I also design, produce and manage a size-inclusive, body positive, women’s vintage reproduction apparel line called Timely Attire Company.

 When I’m not ‘seamstressin’ and studyin’,” my interests include public history and industrial heritage(think “grains and trains”), rail-fanning, biking, alternative print media, and photography.
 I am also a Research Assistant at the Social & Interactive Media Lab (SIMLab) at Loyola University Chicago under the direction of Dr. Florence Chee, and Provost Fellow under the mentorship of Dr. Pamela Morris.

 Want to collaborate?
 Feel free to shoot me a message under "Contact" or email me at abattocchio[at]luc[dot]edu.